wwwted/ndb-cluster-workshop/labs/Lab_7_replication.md

 ------------------------                       --------------------------
 ```

-With this architecture there no problems with latency between DC's but you need to manually setup asyncronous replication as descibed bellow.
+With this architecture there no problems with latency between DC's but you need to manually setup asynchronous replication as described bellow.
-This is our standard architecture of achiving a failover site for disaster recovery.
+This is our standard architecture of achieving a failover site for disaster recovery.

 ##### One stretched cluster
 ```